Skip to main content

 What are eating disorders?

-Eating disorders are serious, biologically influenced medical illnesses marked by severe disturbances to one’s eating behaviors.
+Eating disorders are serious illnesses marked by severe disturbances to one’s eating behaviors.
 Although many people may be concerned about their health, weight, or appearance from time to time, some people become fixated or obsessed with weight loss, body weight or shape, and controlling their food intake.
 These may be signs of an eating disorder.

 Eating disorders are not a choice.
-These disorders can affect a person’s physical and mental health.
-In some cases, they can be life-threatening.
-With treatment, however, people can recover completely from eating disorders.
+These disorders can adversely affect a person’s physical and mental health, and in some cases, they can be life-threatening.
+With treatment, however, people can recover from eating disorders.

 Who is at risk for eating disorders?

-The exact cause of eating disorders is not fully understood, but research suggests a combination of genetic, biological, behavioral, psychological, and social factors can raise a person’s risk.
+The exact cause of eating disorders is not fully understood.
+Research suggests a combination of genetic, biological, behavioral, psychological, and social factors can raise a person’s risk.

 What are the common types of eating disorders?

-Common eating disorders include anorexia nervosa, bulimia nervosa, binge-eating disorder, and avoidant restrictive food intake disorder.
-Each of these disorders is associated with different but sometimes overlapping symptoms.
-People exhibiting any combination of these symptoms may have an eating disorder and should be evaluated by a health care provider.
+People exhibiting any combination of these symptoms may have an eating disorder and should talk to a health care provider.

 • Extreme thinness (emaciation)